MicrosoftDocs/sql-docs/docs/reporting-services/security/secure-reports-and-resources.md

 2. The report is published to a report server or otherwise made available in such a way that the report parameter value can be controlled from the URL of a web page.

 3. An attacker creates a link to the web page or report server.
-That link specifies the value of the parameter in the form "javascript:\<malicious script here>" and sends that link to someone else in a luring attack.
+That link specifies the value of the parameter in the form `javascript:<malicious script here>` and sends that link to someone else in a luring attack.

 ## Mitigate script injection attacks in a hyperlink in a published report or document
  Reports can contain embedded hyperlinks in the value of the Action property on a report item or part of a report item.
 Hyperlinks can be bound to data that is retrieved from an external data source when the report is processed.
 If a malicious user modifies the underlying data, the hyperlink might be at risk for scripting exploits.
 If a user selects the link in the published or exported report, malicious script could run.